giourikilin/Raspberry-Pi-B-3/README.md

 The trained model was exported as a tflite file to be used in an Android environment.
 Finally the application was developed using Java programming language and Android Studio, the official Integrated Development Environment (IDE) for Android applications.

+*The app is not perfect but it works.

+Parts that need to be improved are:

+1) Some times the model is not loaded when launching the app.
+So a device restart is needed.
+I haven't figured out yet why this is happening.
+Maybe a problem wtih the OS initialization.

+2) Develop a better approach to compensate the rotation of the frames fed to the Object Detection Model for proccessing.